-There can be no assurance (i) that any assumptions used in the base case cash flow model, including CPR assumptions, are correct, (ii) that cash flows as projected based upon such assumptions will, in fact, be realized, or (iii) that, if realized, such cash flows will be sufficient to make principal reduction payments with respect to the 1996 Bonds, the 1997 Bonds, the 1999 Bonds or the 2000 Bonds in accordance with their respective Targeted Amortization Schedules or at all.
-Any variation in actual experience from such assumptions can adversely affect the Corporation's ability to meet the payments contemplated by the Targeted Amortization Schedules for the 1996 Series A-2 Bonds, the 1997 Series A-1 and A-2 Bonds, the 1999 Bonds and the 2000 Bonds, respectively, and therefore cause the actual weighted average life of the 2000 Bonds to extend beyond that projected based upon such assumptions.
-Potential purchasers of the 2000 Bonds are again reminded that failure by the Corporation to make any payment contemplated by such targeted amortization schedule shall not constitute a payment default with respect to the 2000 Bonds.
+There can be no assurance (i) that any assumptions used in the base case cash flow model, including CPR assumptions, are correct, (ii) that cash flows as projected based upon such assumptions will, in fact, be realized, or (iii) that, if realized, such cash flows will be sufficient to make principal reduction payments with respect to the 1996 Bonds, the 1997 Bonds, the 1999 Bonds, the 2000 Bonds or the 2001 Bonds in accordance with their respective Targeted Amortization Schedules or at all.
+Any variation in actual experience from such assumptions can adversely affect the Corporation's ability to meet the payments contemplated by the Targeted Amortization Schedules for the 1996 Bonds, the 1997 Bonds, the 1999 Bonds, the 2000 Bonds and the 2001 Bonds, respectively, and, therefore, cause the actual weighted average life of the 2001 Bonds to extend beyond that projected based upon such assumptions.
+Potential purchasers of the 2001 Bonds are again reminded that failure by the Corporation to make any payment contemplated by such Targeted Amortization Schedule shall not constitute a payment default with respect to the 2001 Bonds.